GScabbage/devops_bootcamp/README.md

 #load nginx on 192.168.10.100
 ```
+- Use `sudo chmod +x provision.sh` to make it executable
 - Add the below line into the `vagrantfile` above end, this will run the provision.sh file on use of `vagrant up`
+- It has `run: always` at the end so that it reruns everytime it is reloaded

 ```
 # runs the provision file at boot, which updates and upgrades patchs and install nginx in this case
  config.vm.provision :shell, path: "provision.sh", run: 'always'
 ```

+- You should then be able to connect on your localhost at `192.168.10.100`
+- If not the `vagrant ssh` into your vm and check nginx status with `systemctl status nginx`

 - Vagrant Commands